brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 title:  "Unsupervised Learning: an overview of methods"
 date:   2017-11-01 12:01:42 +0100
 categories: [machine learning, unsupervised learning]
-tags: [machilelearning]
+tags: [machinelearning]
 ---

 <div class="alert alert-primary" role="alert">
-Unlike most posts that provide a thorough study on a particular subject, this post provides a very high level description of unsupervised learning methods that I came across.
+Unlike most posts that provide a thorough study on a particular subject, this post provides a very high level description of several unsupervised learning methods that I came across.
 Its content is continuously updated.
 </div>

 ### Foreword: Hebbian Learning